Home Remedies for High Uric Acid

 Is curd good for uric acid?

-What is normal uric acid by age?
+What is the normal uric acid by age?

 Normal uric acid levels generally range from 2.5-7.0 mg/dL for males and 1.5-6.0 mg/dL for females, regardless of age.